Jason-Wuuuu/Firstrade-Portfolio-Analyzer/README.md

 - Transaction history processing from CSV to JSON
 - Portfolio state calculation and historical tracking
 - Integration with yfinance for fetching market data
-- Interactive visualizations of portfolio composition and performance
+- Interactive Plotly visualizations of portfolio composition and performance
 - Analysis of individual stock performance within the portfolio
+- Comparison of portfolio performance against S&P 500 benchmark

 ## Outputs